-- After having paid the I-864 processing fee, the NVC will provide petitioner with Forms I-864 and Instructions.
-Applicant will be asked to download forms in which must be completed and downloaded for the NVC.
+- After having paid the I-864 processing fee, the NVC will provide the petitioner with Forms I-864 and Instructions.
+The applicant will be asked to download forms in which must be completed and downloaded for the NVC.

 - Once the Form DS-3032 from applicants or DS-261 for online applicants is received, the NVC will mail the Immigrant Visa (IV) fee invoice to the officer of choice.

 - After the IV Fee invoice is paid, the NVC will send out an Instructions Package for Immigrant Visa Applicants previously know as Packet 3 to the officer chosen to administer the visa case.